 One easy way to evaluate the quality of an energy company's customer service is by checking out the Commission for Regulation of Utilities’ (CRU) website.
 The CRU releases statistics each year informing the public of complaints lodged against each supplier in its Customer Care Team Annual Report.

-Another handy way to gauge a supplier's customer care track record is to check out reviews online.
-Review portals like Feefo, Trustpilot and Google Reviews are all helpful tools for consumers when trying to figure out a company's level of customer service and are generally a good reflection of consumer sentiment.
-You can leave a review for bonkers.ie on Google right here.
+You can also check out online reviews.
+Review portals like Feefo, Trustpilot and Google Reviews are all helpful for figuring out a company's level of customer service.
+And you can leave a review for bonkers.ie on Google right here if you wish!

-Most energy suppliers these days offer both gas and electricity but some don't so you need to check as you might prefer getting all your energy from the one company.
-Choosing dual fuel also means you'll only have to deal with one supplier, which makes life a lot easier for many families.
+Most energy suppliers offer both gas and electricity, i.e. dual fuel, but some don't.
+So you need to check this out as you might prefer getting all your energy from the one company.

 That being said, it’s also possible to switch your gas and electricity to two different suppliers, and avail of two separate offers.
 This allows you more flexibility when it comes to getting the best discounts, but it will take up a bit more time with regards to administration and dealing with the separate suppliers.